clelandlab/quick/docs/Tutorials/qick.md

 **Triple check before saving the file!
 You will need to redo everything in this tutorial if you made a typo here.**

-Restart the QICK board to let the changes take effect.
+Restart the QICK board (by command `reboot`) to let the changes take effect.

 ## Install qick